Welcome to the final day of our free Courageous Homeschooling course.

 wonderful people out there who can share your worries, fears and

-And a good place to find them is on my Facebook and Google+ pages!
+And a good place to find them is on my Facebook page!

 The Courageous Homeschooling Journal is a guided journal to give you the space to think about - and write down - what you really want from homeschooling.